 Days 3–5: Chobe National Park, Botswana / Linyanti Private Reserve

-Traveling by road and ferry, we cross the Chobe River into Botswana’s Chobe National Park, famed for its vast elephant herds—a population that exceeds 70,000.
+Traveling by road, we cross the Chobe River into Botswana’s Chobe National Park, famed for its vast elephant herds—a population that exceeds 70,000.
 On a private boat cruise down the river and its myriad channels, we sometimes see several hundred elephants in a single day, with excellent chances for close-up photos.
 Waterbirds abound, including herons and storks, and hippos and crocodiles are on display along the muddy banks.
 Keep an eye out for egrets perched on the backs of elephants cooling off in the water—they make entertaining subjects.

 This afternoon, fly to the private Linyanti Wildlife Reserve, some of Africa's most dramatic big-game country.
 Its tree-dotted plains are home to lion, leopard, spotted hyena and African wild dog, as well as enormous elephant herds.
 We'll expect to encounter wildlife in amazing proximity along the Linyanti River and surrounding environs.
 Spend time capturing thrilling close-ups in a newly built hide that faces the Linyanti Channel, elevating us in exciting proximity to elephants, hippos and numerous birds.
 In the evenings, relax at our secluded camp, where well-appointed walk-in tents evoke an earlier romantic era of safari travel.
 Through the thorny acacia branches we see more stars than we ever dreamed of, scattered across an impossibly black sky.

-Days 6–8: Linyanti / Okavango Delta—Exploring the Marsh
+Days 6–8: Linyanti / Okavango Delta—Helicopter Flight

 After a final wildlife drive in the wilds of Linyanti, transfer by light aircraft to the Okavango Delta.
 Earth’s largest inland water system, the delta’s headwaters lie in the western highlands of Angola.
 They join with other rivers in Namibia and Botswana to meet the Kalahari Desert, creating a green oasis that sprawls amid the sands and dry savanna.
 When rains are typical and floodwaters are able to rise, it is a vast network of waterways and wetlands, and the Okavango is home to a profuse collection of wildlife and lush vegetation.